The System

 This system works well for:

-- Startups & Founders who don't have a lot of budget or expertise in marketing and don't want to spend all their energy on sales or social networking.
+• Executives & Leadership Teams who don't want to spend all their energy on personal brand building or social networking.

-- Executives & Operators who are burned out on the RFP grind and want longer term partnerships versus more leads.
+• Creative Agencies & Production Companies who are burned out on the RFP grind and want longer term partnerships versus more leads.

-- Purpose Driven Brands & Non Profits who are rooted in movement building and community.
+• Purpose Driven Brands & Non Profits who are navigating changing cultural and funding landscapes.

 This system also works well for job hunters looking for full-time, in-house roles.

-- We know from experience that most job postings are fake.
-The one job I got through a formal application?
-I still got it because of relationships (see 'How This Actually Works').
-Every other opportunity came from freelance work that turned into something bigger.
+• We know from experience that most job postings are fake.
+Every job I ever had came from a friend and started as freelance work that turned into something bigger. (see 'How This Actually Works').

 In the end, this is for people who want growth that feels authentic and human.